collabdotcloud/docs.collab.cloud/docs/users/connections-plugin-notes.md

 ### Where to find the software

-The Connections Addon Installer for Windows can be found on our [downloads page](https://docs.collab.cloud/help/downloads/)
+The Connections Addon Installer for Windows can be found on our [downloads page](https://docs.collab.cloud/help/downloads/) For Mac the Addon is allready inplemented in HCL Notes V12.

 ### How to install the software